This letter shares two requirements for the class not listed in the syllabus. You will need:

-Session III--September 17--Valuing stocks and bonds; cost of capital, capital budgeting
+Session III--January 23--Valuing stocks and bonds; cost of capital, capital budgeting

 Download: Taco Frio case for next week

-Session VII--October 15--Working capital management, managing current assets
+Session VII--February 20--Working capital management, managing current assets

 Prepare: Be prepared to discuss Ethical Dilemma: Money Back Guarantee, No Questions Asked (BB, p.
 623)

-Session IX--November 5 (date is correct)--Forecasting, planning and control; advanced topics
+Session IX--March 6--Forecasting, planning and control; advanced topics

 Prepare: Case on forecasting.
 We did the part of this case at week 2.